cisco-sbg-ui/magna-react/README.md

 # Magna-React (BETA)

 ## *THIS REPOSITORY AND PACKAGE IS CURRENTLY IN BETA.
-DO _NOT_ USE THIS IN PRODUCTION.
-ANY PRODUCTION USAGE AT THIS TIME WILL RESULT IN SEVERE CONSEQUENCES.*
+COMPONENT SIGNATURES AND FUNCTIONALITY MAY CHANGE AND POTENTIALLY BE BREAKING CHANGES.*

 ## Introduction